-- Click on “Update” button at the bottom.
+- Click on the “Update” button at the bottom.

 - The selected image will be updated according to the selected size.

-Resizing an image can also be done at the time of uploading the picture or through media library as shown in the picture.
+Resizing an image can also be done when uploading the picture or through the media library as shown in the picture.
 It does not change the size of your original image, so the file size remains the same.
 Also, while resizing, whenever you change the height of the image, the width will be automatically adjusted and vice versa.